LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dr-nojoke-inventing-importance/index.md

 banner:
   - imported/dr-nojoke-inventing-importance/image826.jpeg
 description: >-
-  Anticipating the release of Dr Nojoke&#39;s Inventing Importance LP on his own CLIKNO imprint, we&#39;ve premiered Chirpim, a unique Dub Techno-meets-Click-House track and took the opportunity to ask Bogdan, the man behind the alias, a few interesting questions.
+  Anticipating the release of Dr Nojoke's Inventing Importance LP on his own CLIKNO imprint, we've premiered Chirpim, a unique Dub Techno-meets-Click-House track and took the opportunity to ask Bogdan, the man behind the alias, a few interesting questions.
 Hi, Bogdan.
 How are you doing?
 Could you introduce CLIKNO in a few words?
 Hi.
-I&acute;m doing [...]Read More...
+I´m doing [...]Read More...
 published: true
 tags: interview
 featured: false